-Common symptoms include:
+Some common symptoms include:

 - palpitations, or the feeling of an irregular heartbeat

-- chest pain or pressure
+- chest pain, pressure, or discomfort

 - low blood pressure